AICONSlab/MIRACL/docs/tutorials/slurm/compute_canada/compute_canada.rst

    $ rsync -avPhz input_clar <username>@niagara.computecanada.edu:/scratch/<username>/.

-or

-For large datasets, or if you desire a GUI, you can setup a Globus transfer server by following instructions on the [Digital Research Alliance of Canada wiki](https://docs.alliancecan.ca/wiki/Transferring_data "Compute Canada Wiki").
+Alternatively, for large datasets, or if you desire a GUI, you can setup a Globus transfer server by following instructions on the Digital Research Alliance of Canada wiki <https://docs.alliancecan.ca/wiki/Transferring_data>_.

 Log in to Compute Canada server
 ===============================